 This is more than an annoying aspect of human behaviour – it’s an active barrier to forging those all-important human connections that will support our friendships as we age.

-So, before you realise your social circle has shrunk to the point of social oblivion, please: don’t put off that call, be willing to travel to see a friend, do not assume that you are bothering them, or that your problems are not worth burdening a friend with.
+So, before you realize your social circle has shrunk to the point of social oblivion, please: don’t put off that call, be willing to travel to see a friend, do not assume that you are bothering them, or that your problems are not worth burdening a friend with.
 Use the power of conversation to dilute that which is dragging you down.
 Speaking to someone who cares may have the effect of giving you greater clarity and a feeling of being unburdened.

 But it isn’t just about sharing the heavier aspects of the human condition.
 I have found people, strangers, in far-flung corners of the Earth who I have bonded with almost immediately.